The Air Quality Index doesn’t make any sense

 The third thing to know about AQI is that the relationship between AQI and PM2.5 is a fascinating case study in how decisions are made at federal agencies.
 This is the focus of this blog post.

-Based on the AQI calculation rules, the relationship between PM2.5 and AQI looks like this.
+Based on the AQI calculation rules, the relationship between PM2.5 and AQI is defined like this.

 It’s a piecewise linear function composed of seven breakpoints, likely a holdover from when people used hand-held calculators and did not have access to software.
 That’s fair enough.
 But what’s really odd is that the curve is wiggly!